Daisuke Miura: Olympic career

 Miura pitched for Japan in the 2004 Summer Olympics, and helped the team win a bronze medal.

 Coaching career

 In 2019, the Yokohama DeNA BayStars hired Miura as pitching coach.

 In 2020, Miura was hired as the Manager of the Yokohama DeNA BayStars minor league team.

-In 2021, Miura became manager of the BayStars' main team, replacing Alex Ramirez.
+In 2021, Miura became manager of the BayStars' main team, replacing Alex Ramírez.
+On October 20, 2025, Miura stepped down from his position.

 Pitching style

 Miura throws a fastball in the high 80s and also utilizes a slider, forkball, shuuto, curveball, and cutter.
 He is known for working both sides of the plate.